cjpais/writing/serve/day/oct15_2020/index.md

 This means as soon as I start writing in the morning updates will start to be published.
 Great.
 Now I don't have to think at all.

 Part of this is in response to Jon's latest patch notes with a ["tighter publishing feedback loop"](https://jborichevskiy.com/posts/patch-notes-v10/#patch-notes-six-months-in).
 This system takes some effort out.
-While it's not per character, I do get live previews already since I edit in VSCode.
+While it's not per character, I do get live previews since I edit in VSCode.

 ## Podcast Controls